ricxi/xmas-list/README.md

 # xmas-list
-xmas-list is a typescript application
+xmas-list is my first attempt at writing a fullstack typescript application.
+The backend is written in node, and the client/frontend will be written in either react or svelte.

 ## References